SUNWOOKLEE04/SUNWOOKLEE04/README.md

 **Problem & Strategy**
 Resolved IT capability gaps by establishing a technology roadmap and leading frontend infrastructure setup.

+**Business Development**
+Conducted B2B networking at K-ICT Week BEXCO to explore business expansion for the company.

 **Impact**
 Facilitated **strategic MOU partnerships** by delivering targeted IT proposals.